cardano-foundation/CIPs/CIP-XXXX/README.md

 ## Specification

-This CIP is expected to contain multiple schema definitions for Cardano Eras starting from Babbage.
+This CIP is expected to contain multiple schema definitions for Cardano Eras and breaking intra-era hardforks starting from Babbage.

 - [Babbage](./cardano-babbage.json)